gcmiao/gcmiao.github.io/Contents/UnrealEngine/BuildTips/show_source_files.md

+# Why cannot we see source files in Visual Studio

 In my current project, I need to add a third party library with source files.
-Before this, I only have expericence that adding built library such as .lib files.
+Before this, I only have expericence that adding prebuilt library such as .lib files.
 This time, I create a new folder and module files, i.e. IXXLib.h， XXLib.cpp and XXLib.build.cs, under the path *'UnrealEngine\Engine\Plugins\MyPlugin\Source\ThirdParty\XXLib'* because I don't want to expose it to other modules explicitly.
 But After I regenerating the project file, I didn't find any files under the folder except those three module files.

-In default, source files will be discovered recursively.
+In default, all source files will be discovered recursively.
 There should be no reason to be empty.
 So I debuged into the UnrealBuildTool([see details here]) and found a wordless things that UBT will check if the module path contains *'ThirdParty'* in order to determine to add source files or not.
 The related codes are in ProjectFileGenerator.cs, Line 1961:

 ```C++
 // We'll keep track of whether this is an "engine" or "external" module.
 This is determined below while loading module rules.